ZapoVerde/Adrift/PIL_Project/exports/vault/functions/export_variable_usage_markdown (in variable_usage_report_exporter).md

 ---

 ## Description
-Writes a Markdown summary listing each variable used in multiple modules.
+Export the variable usage summary to a Markdown file.

 ## Full Docstring
 ```